 Model/Serial Number identification stamped on chassis bottom

 The particular Friden EC-132 presented here is serial number 10663.
-Friden apparently felt it necessary to put the serial number in a number of places on the machine, for theft recovery reasons, and perhaps for internal tracking of parts as they moved through the production line.
+Friden apparently felt it necessary to put the serial number in a number of places on the machine, likely for theft recovery reasons, and perhaps for internal tracking of parts as they moved through the production line.
 The model and serial number is also stamped into the bottom of the chassis.
 The serial number is also hand-written with a permanent marker on the front plate of the chassis, on the inside of the top cover, and also on the aluminum housing of the magnetostrictive delay line.

 Model/Serial Number identification handwritten on chassis front(left), and top cabinet(right)

 The 132 operates at the same fundamental calculation rate as the 130, with the "all nines divided by one" benchmark taking about 2 seconds to perform.
 Square root operations vary in the time taken to calculate, ranging from 0.1 seconds for simple arguments (for example, calculating the square root of 4) to up to 2.5 seconds for more complex square roots (e.g., square root of 9999999999999).
 During all math operations, the display is blanked.
 The display is immediately restored once calculation completes.
 The 132 still has the same weakness as its predecessor in terms of not trapping attempts to divide by zero.
-When attempted, the display will blank, and not return until the [OVER FLOW/LOCK] or [CLEAR ALL] key is pressed, which returns the calculator to normal operation.
+When attempted, the display will blank, and not return until the [OVER FLOW/LOCK] or [CLEAR ENTRY] key is pressed, which returns the calculator to normal operation.
 The 132 also doesn't know that taking the square root of a negative number is an illegal operation.
 The machine simply ignores the sign of the argument, returning the result as if the argument was positive.